Thank you for your interest in pharmacy residency training at Salem Health.

 Our preceptors are a critical part of your journey down this path.
 Please take a few moments to meet some of the people who will help you improve as a clinician pharmacist if you join us.
 We look forward to the opportunity to provide a residency experience that will prepare you for patient care and career advancement in any healthcare setting!

-When not at work, Wes loves to explore the Oregon Coast and frequent the nearby farmer’s market with his family.
+When not at work, Wes loves to explore the Oregon coast and frequent the nearby farmer’s market with his family.

 Aron received his PharmD from Creighton University School of Pharmacy and Health Professions.
 Since 2012, Aron has been one of Salem Health’s Emergency Department pharmacists and serves as preceptor for Emergency Department I & II learning experiences.

 Cejae received her PharmD from Oregon State University.
 She has been with Salem Health since 2001 first as a student, a clinical pharmacist in 2004 and specialized in cardiovascular ICU in 2008.
-She serves as the primary preceptor for the Cardiovascular
+She serves as the primary preceptor for the Cardiovascular ICU learning experiences, and has received the Outstanding Resident Mentor Award three years in a row.
+Additionally, she teaches the cardiac pharmacology class to new cardiac nurses.

 Rick received his pharmacy degree from Oregon State University.
 He started his inpatient pharmacy career at St. Charles Medical Center in Bend, OR and joined Salem Health in 1996 as an ICU Clinical Pharmacist.
 He has been awarded the Pharmacist Award of Excellence in 2000 and has been involved in numerous protocol work.
 Rick serves as the primary preceptor for the Adult Critical Care I & II learning experiences.

 Tae received his pharmacy degree from Oregon State University in 1999.
 After graduation, he worked retail pharmacy and started at Salem Health in 2003 as a night shift pharmacist.
 He was awarded his Board Certification in Pharmacotherapy in 2013.
-Tae serves as a preceptor for the Neonatal, Pediatric and Obstetrics and Pharmacy Staffing learning experiences.
+Tae serves as a preceptor for the Neonatal, Pediatric and Obstetrics learning experiences.

 About me: